lermana/nyc_dob_analysis/README.md

 - the figures that we chose to include in our report
 - the report itself, in markdown form

-Below you will find the executive summary for our report and the setup instructions for making use of our Python code.
+Below you will find the [executive summary](#executive-summary) for our report and the [setup instructions](#setup-instructions) instructions for making use of our Python code.

 ## Executive Summary